franzip/serp-fetcher/README.md

 The main method `fetch()` implemented for each class returns an associative array with urls, snippets and titles for a given SERP url.
+If the array with fetched results has less than 10 entries, padding will be added to sum up to 10.

 ## Constructor (using Factory)
 Supply the name of the search engine and you are ready to go.
 It is possible